mcdougallab/matlabneuroninterface/README.md

 ### Neuron Objects

-A Neuron C++ Object is wrapped by MATLAB in the class neuron.Object.
+A Neuron `clib.neuron.Object` is wrapped by MATLAB in the class `neuron.Object`.
 It has variables and methods, which are also generated dynamically using a `dynamicprops` subclassing construction.
 Object variables and methods can be displayed using `list_methods`:

 ```matlab